liberland/Constitution/Liberland-constitution.md

 * **§I.3.** Should the Public Administration abandon the Constitution and assume a despotic form of governance, and should no mechanism for peaceful transformation be available, the Citizens of the Free Republic of Liberland shall have the right and duty to abolish such government and restore the legal order envisaged by this Constitution.
 * **§I.4.** The Powers of the Public Administration shall be derived solely from the provisions of this Constitution and neither the Public Administration, nor any Agent or Member thereof, shall possess any inherent authority; the Public Administration shall neither have nor exercise any power other than those expressly conferred upon it by this Constitution.
 * **§I.5.** Customary international law shall form part of the legal system of the Free Republic of Liberland, and as such shall be directly enforceable before the Courts of the Free Republic of Liberland, insofar as it does not contravene the Constitution or any law passed in accordance therewith; where any party to any proceedings before any Court wishes to rely on any principle of customary international law or provision of any international treaty, its interpretation shall lie within competences of the Courts of the Free Republic of Liberland.
-* **§I.6.** Any law creating an obligation vis-a-vis any Person, shall contain a precise definition of such obligation and all of its elements, a general scope of its application, available defences and the nature and minimum (if any) and maximum extent of punishment that may be imposed for its breach; all criminal offences shall be enumerated in a single Criminal Code.
+* **§I.6.** Any law creating any obligation vis-a-vis any Person, shall contain a precise definition of such obligation and all of its elements, a general scope of its application, available defences and the nature and minimum (if any) and maximum extent of punishment that may be imposed for its breach; all criminal offences shall be enumerated in a single Criminal Code.

 ### Article II: Corners of Powers of the Public Administration

-* **§II.1.** No law shall prohibit any act or omission which does not directly harm any other Person or cause unwarranted suffering to an animal capable of conscious behaviour or harm to the environment beyond the boundaries of one’s property; nor shall any law prohibit any act or omission which has been validly consented to by another Individual; no Individual shall be considered a victim of one’s acts or omissions; nothing in this provision shall prevent the Assembly from criminalising conduct interfering with the constitutional functions of the Public Administration or attempting, preparing, threatening to commit, participating in, and benefiting from, a criminal offence.
+* **§II.1.** No law shall prohibit any act or omission which does not a) directly harm any other Person, b) cause unwarranted suffering to an animal capable of conscious behaviour or c) harm to the environment beyond the boundaries of one’s property; nor shall any law prohibit any act or omission which has been validly consented to by another Individual; no Individual shall be considered a victim of one’s acts or omissions; nothing in this provision shall prevent the Assembly from criminalising conduct interfering with the constitutional functions of the Public Administration or any form of direct or indirect participating in a criminal offence.
 * **§II.2.** No law shall retroactively change the legal consequences and/or status of actions that have been already committed, or relationships that already existed, before the enactment of said law.
 * **§II.3.** No Person shall be threatened with, or subjected to, any punishment which has not been expressly provided for by an Act of the Assembly or the Constitution, nor shall any Person be punished for any act or omission which has not been expressly forbidden by an Act of the Assembly or the Constitution.
-* **§II.4.** No branch of the Public Administration shall introduce any state of emergency or war, or any other special state in which one or more of the Rights guaranteed by this Constitution would be diminished or suspended or revoked; any purported such introduction shall of no effect.
+* **§II.4.** No branch of the Public Administration shall introduce any state of emergency or war, or any other special state in which one or more of the Rights guaranteed by this Constitution would be diminished or suspended or revoked; any purported such introduction shall be of no effect.
-* **§II.5.** No branch of the Public Administration shall take a loan, be it foreign or domestic, short or long term, special or commercial; no government bond shall be issued; no debt shall be incurred by any branch of the Public Administration for any purpose; only voluntary donations with no expectation of repayment or quid pro quo shall be allowed.
+* **§II.5.** No branch of the Public Administration shall take any form loan whatsoever; no government bond shall be issued; no debt shall be incurred by any branch of the Public Administration for any purpose.
 * **§II.6.** No branch of the Public Administration, nor any number of Citizens or other Residents of the Free Republic of Liberland, shall propose and/or consent to the incorporation of the Free Republic of Liberland, or any part thereof, to any other jurisdiction; a majority of two-thirds of the overall number of Assembly Representatives may assent to the incorporation of any new territory to the Free Republic of Liberland upon the request of its people or government with any status the Assembly may determine.
-* **§II.7.** No branch of the Public Administration shall give any form of foreign aid to any state or entity, whether directly or via any international institution, be it a non-repayable grant, loan or any other financial support; nothing in this provision shall prevent the Public Administration from meeting its financial liabilities flowing from the membership in any intergovernmental organisation.
+* **§II.7.** No branch of the Public Administration shall give any form of foreign aid whatsoever to any state or entity, whether directly or via any international institution; nothing in this provision shall prevent the Public Administration from meeting its financial liabilities flowing from the membership in any intergovernmental organisation.
 * **§II.8.** No branch of the Public Administration shall establish any standing army; nor shall it declare war and/or carry out military activities other than in defence of the border of the Free Republic of Liberland in reaction to an act of armed aggression against the Free Republic of Liberland which has already taken place or is imminent; nor shall any branch of the Public Administration invite any armed forces of any other state or organisation into the jurisdiction of the Free Republic of Liberland except for a reasonable number of security personnel accompanying a foreign visit.
-* **§II.9.** No branch of the Public Administration shall finance, or partially finance, any private organisation, corporation or service contracted between any natural and/or legal Persons; no assets shall be transferred by any branch of the Public Administration, be it in the form of a loan, non-repayable grant or periodic payments, to any legal and/or natural Person unless as remuneration for contracted goods and/or services necessary for the functioning of the Public Administration as envisaged in the Constitution.
+* **§II.9.** No branch of the Public Administration shall finance, or partially finance, in any form whatsoever, any private association, corporation or service contracted between any natural and/or legal Persons; no assets shall be transferred by any branch of the Public Administration, to any legal and/or natural Person unless as remuneration for contracted goods and/or services necessary for the functioning of the Public Administration as envisaged in the Constitution.
-* **§II.10.** No branch of the Public Administration shall contract with any legal or natural Person, state or entity for the purposes of acquiring data it itself is not entitled to acquire under this Constitution or any laws passed in accordance therewith; nor shall any branch of the Public Administration be allowed to procure any legal or natural person to commit what it itself is not entitled to commit under this Constitution or any laws passed in accordance therewith.
+* **§II.10.** No branch of the Public Administration shall contract with any legal or natural Person, state or entity for the purposes of acquiring data it itself is not entitled to acquire under this Constitution or any laws passed in accordance therewith; nor shall any branch of the Public Administration be allowed to procure any legal or natural Person to commit what it itself is not entitled to commit under this Constitution or any laws passed in accordance therewith.

 ### Article III: Agents and Members of the Public Administration